 In the past, the Seattle Polo Party was hosted during the finals of the 6 goal USPA Seattle Cup tournament.
 Last year 6 teams came to compete which spread games over Friday, Saturday and Sunday.
 Hosting the polo party on the last day of the finals provided difficulty in setup and planning.
-The USPA Seattle Cup has been moved to the following weekend.
-August 19th and 20th.
+The USPA Seattle Cup has been moved to the 3rd weekend in August every year.
+This year it will be held on August 18th and 19th.
 Spectators are invited to come watch the tournament on the following weekend.

 When do I arrive to the event?

 Gates open one hour before the first game for GA ticket holders.
 Tailgate ticket holders must arrive between 12:00 and 12:30 so their cars can be parked without disturbing GA ticket holders.
 Tailgating is first come first served.
 The field will be lined with people during the game and access to the tailgate area will be difficult.

 What do I get for a VIP ticket?